stratum-mining/stratum/examples/docker-setup/README.md

-# Overview
+# Stratum V2 Docker Files

 This examples uses docker and docker-compose to bootstrap the server.

-!!!
-The files on conf/ needs to be updated with your on info.
+Update the config files on conf/ folder.

+## Overview

 The idea is to run the roles using docker and when neede group them by profile. eg: